Discover Portugal

 The tour commences in Guimarães, often referred to as the "birthplace of Portugal" due to its pivotal role in the country's foundation.
 Begin by visiting the iconic Guimarães Castle, a UNESCO World Heritage site, steeped in medieval history and boasting breathtaking views of the city.
 Explore the castle's grounds and delve into the legends surrounding its origins.

-Continue your journey to the historic center of Guimarães, characterized by narrow cobblestone streets, charming squares, and well-preserved medieval buildings.
+Continue your journey to the historic center of Guimarães, characterized by n cobblestone streets, charming squares, and well-preserved medieval buildings.
 Discover the Largo da Oliveira, a picturesque square adorned with a beautiful fountain and surrounded by historic structures, including the Nossa Senhora da Oliveira Church, showcasing intricate Gothic architecture.

 Next, venture to Braga, a city known for its religious significance and rich cultural heritage.
 Explore the Bom Jesus do Monte Sanctuary, an architectural gem featuring a Baroque staircase adorned with ornate sculptures and offering panoramic views of the city below.